 When Preservation Houston was founded in 1978 as Greater Houston Preservation Alliance, historic preservation in Houston was largely the work of individuals scattered throughout the city's older neighborhoods.
 Preservation Houston provided an umbrella organization for like-minded people to come together to effect change.

-In the 40 years since then, PH has helped promote the revitalization of historic neighborhoods, pushed for the development of a city preservation ordinance, and helped hundreds of property owners have their homes and buildings designated as city landmarks.
+In the 40 years since then, PH has helped promote the revitalization of historic neighborhoods, pushed for the development of a city preservation ordinance, and helped scores of property owners have their homes and buildings designated as city landmarks.
 The organization’s rich history includes anecdotes from the early days of neighborhood-based preservation, tales of midnight vigils outside endangered buildings and the broader story of the development of a preservation ethic in Houston.